 - Communication Tools III (email, calendar, chat, blog, LiveRoom, checklist, classlist, etc.).

-- D2L shells are created for every course every semester.
-Semester shells must not be used for course development.
+D2L shells are created for every course every semester.
+Semester shells, however, must not be used for course development.
 If a semester shell is deleted or cancelled, course content will be lost.

-- Even though training is not required of experienced course designers, they are encouraged to discuss the design or redesign of their courses with FITC staff due to constant innovations in software/hardware and multimedia used in online course development/instruction.
+Even though training is not required of experienced course designers, they are encouraged to discuss the design or redesign of their courses with FITC staff due to continual innovations in software/hardware and multimedia used in online course development/instruction.

 Instructions for course approval are included in the email with the online/hybrid